World Meteorological Organization retires tropical cyclone names and ends the use of Greek alphabet

 The 2020 season got off to an early and rapid start with a record nine named storms from May through July.
 It ended late, with two major hurricanes in November for the first time on record and at a time when the season is normally winding down.
 The season was so active that WMO’s 21-name rotating list was exhausted and the Greek alphabet was used for only the second time (the first time was in 2005).

 Instead of using the Greek alphabet, the WMO has provided a supplemental list of Atlantic tropical cyclone names.
-You can read their full press release here.
+Here is the WMO full press release.